 Speargun Rubber Band & Wishbone

-Two factors affect a band’s power potential: stretch and diameter.
-All other things being equal, a 9/16-inch band provides less potential power than a 5/8-inch band.
-Adding additional bands increases the power potential in a linear fashion (i.e. two 5/8-inch bands yielding 100 pounds (45.4kg) of power potential.
-Each band, combined, yield 200 pounds (90.7kg)).
+Two factors affect a speargun rubber band’s power potential: stretch and diameter.
+All other things being equal, a 9/16-inch rubber band provides less potential power than a 5/8-inch rubber band.
+Adding additional rubber bands increases the power potential in a linear fashion (i.e. two 5/8-inch bands yielding 100 pounds (45.4kg) of power potential.
+Each band, combined, yield 200 pounds (90.7kg).
 Bands are frequently made of latex and come in diameters of 9/16-, 5/8-, and 3/4-inch.
-Some bands come with wishbones already installed, although some divers prefer to buy their own band material and install their own wishbones.
+Some speargun rubber bands come with wishbones already installed, although some divers prefer to buy their own band material and install their own wishbones.
 This is suitable for experienced spearfishermen who have time to spend measuring and cutting their speargun rubber bands.
 However if you are a beginner you will be much better off buying pre-cut rubber bands designed specifically for your speargun.
 This ensures you have the right length rubber bands for your gun and that they are made from the most effective materials.

 The selection of a wishbone should be based on the design of the spear shaft.
 Specifically how the shaft is designed to engage the wishbone.

 Shafts fall into one of two main categories, those with notches cut into them and those with fins or pins welded onto them to engage the wishbone.
 There are also hybrids of the two where a small fin is welded in front of a recess ground in the shaft.
 For the purpose of choosing a wishbone these hybrid shafts equate to mini-fin shafts.